renode/renode/README.rst

    docker run -ti antmicro/renode bash

-To mount your own directories, add more ``-v`` switches to the command.
+You can add more ``-v`` switches to the command to mount your own directories.

 For more information and the underlying Dockerfile, visit the `repository on GitHub <https://github.com/renode/renode-docker>`_.